I grew up with a ghost in my house, a feminist for a grandma, and wishing I had a buffalo for a pet. Now I’m a writer!

 Buffalo Wild! published by Annick Press, 2021, illustrated by Azby Whitecalf

-Indigenous Ingenuity: A Celebration of North American Traditional Knowledge, co-authored with Edward Kay — Spring 2023 — with Little, Brown and Company
+Indigenous Ingenuity: A Celebration of Traditional North American Knowledge, this STEM book is co-authored with Edward Kay and illustrated by Kalila Fuller — Spring 2023 — with Little, Brown and Company

 Buffalo: The Enduring Story of Buffalo and the First Peoples of North America — summer 2023 with Holiday House, illustrated by Avis Charley